Before making an application

 Why does my income level matter?

-As our funds are limited and we generally receive far more applications than we can support, we give priority to smaller and grassroots organisations.
-An average grant award from Two Ridings CF is around £3000 and we feel that this can make a huge difference to a small organisation but perhaps less so to a much larger organisation.
-For this reason, we would not normally fund an organisation with an income in excess of £500k.
-Additionally, some of our grant schemes have different income criteria, for example the Grassroots Endowment scheme cannot fund an organisation with an income in excess of £30k.
-Where this is the case, it will be outlined in the guidance notes.
+As our funds are limited and we often receive far more applications than we can support, we give priority to smaller and grassroots organisations.
+An average grant award from Two Ridings is around £4,800 and we feel that this can make a huge difference to a small organisation but perhaps less so to a much larger organisation.
+For this reason, we would not normally fund an organisation with an income over £500k.
+However, if your organisation is slightly above this threshold, please get in touch before you apply.

 We can however, and do on occasion, provide funding for larger organisations where we feel that it is in the interest of our communities to do so.
 If your income is over £500k and you wish to make an application, please talk to us first.